 Contact

-Sustainability and Circular Economy
+Chief Advisor, Sustainability & Circular Economy

 satumaija.levon@stjm.fi

-Low-carbon roadmap for the Finnish textile industry
+Low-carbon roadmap for the Finnish textile and fashion industry

 Current and target state